microsoft/Kusto-Query-Language/doc/printoperator.md

-description: This article describes print operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 03/16/2019
+description: This article describes print operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 07/03/2022
 ---
 # print operator

-Outputs single-row with one or more scalar expressions.
+Outputs a single-row with one or more scalar expression results as columns.

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto